The Individual Voluntary Arrangement (IVA) process involves several steps, one of which is a ‘creditors meeting’ or ‘meeting of creditors’.

 Conclusion

 An IVA requires the approval of the majority of your creditors before it can go ahead.
-This happens during a process known as a creditors meeting or meeting of creditors.
+This happens during a final meeting known as a creditors meeting or meeting of creditors.

 The date of your creditors meeting, however, is simply the deadline by which your creditors must return their votes and doesn’t mean a physical meeting takes place.

-Remember, while an IVA can help you write off a portion of your debt and stop all creditor contact, other debt solutions are available.
+Remember, while an IVA can help you write off a portion of your debt and stop all creditor contact, it can’t include secured creditors and other debt solutions are available.